Astrocoders/fullstack-challenge/README.md

 Hi, thank you for taking on our challenge!
 We hope that you'll learn a lot, create an awesome project and join the Astrocoders team.

 In this test, we will evaluate the knowledge you already have about ReactJS and your ability to learn new technologies.
-In order to complete it, you must develop a Gmail interface that loads the last forty tweets containing the **#mars** hashtag and enables the user to filter them using the searchbox.
+In order to complete it, you must develop a Gmail interface that loads the last 40 (forty) tweets containing the **#mars** hashtag and enables the user to filter them using the search box.

 ## Please check: